sinzlab/cppn_for_invariances/README.md

 # Learning Invariance Manifold via CPPNs

 We present a systematic data-driven approach based on implicit image representations and contrastive learning, that allows the identification and parameterization of the manifold of highly activating stimuli, for visual sensory neurons.
+We tested our method on simple [Gabor-based model neurons](https://github.com/sinzlab/cppn_for_invariances/tree/main/notebooks/simulated_data) with known (and exact) invariances as well as neural network models predicting the responses of [macaque V1 neurons](https://github.com/sinzlab/cppn_for_invariances/blob/main/notebooks/macaqueV1/find_invariance.ipynb).

 <p align="center">
   <img src="figures/concept.png" />